Updated: Dec 18, 2020

 The royal weddings take place at this grand gothic cathedral.
 This church was said to have been built starting in 1245 under King Henry III.
 The way this church was situated in the city made it one of my favorite landmarks.
 It is amazing that this old building has been preserved and kept up amongst all the high rises and new construction surrounding it.
 It seemed out of place, yet perfectly positioned.

-Other things I made time for: London Eye, Big Ben, British Museum, Tower of London, The Churchill Arms, Speaker’s Corner, Westfield for shopping and Soho.
+Other things I made time for the London Eye, Big Ben, British Museum, Tower of London, The Churchill Arms, Speaker’s Corner, Westfield for shopping, and Soho.
 Three days isn’t much time, but because the tubes were so efficient I was able to squeeze a lot into it.
 Before visiting London, do your research and really nail down what it is you want to do.
 You could spend a full weekend in Covent Gardens alone.

 Must Hit Brunch Spots